top of page

 Defining a Color Palette in PowerPoint

-However, as a best practice, we recommend setting Dark 1 and Light 1 to be pure back and white, respectively.
-That’s because we find it useful to have each of these colors ready by default, regardless of what the rest of the palette looks like.
+As a best practice, we recommend setting Dark 1 and Light 1 to be pure back and white, respectively.
+We find it useful to have each of these colors ready by default, regardless of what the rest of the palette looks like.
 Additionally, we typically limit custom palettes to 8 colors, in order to leave space for black and white.

 From here, you can choose to define the colors that work best for your project, including using RGB, CMYK, or HEX values using the dropper tool.
 Once you’ve selected your colors, simply name your palette and save.
 To return to your normal view and start building slides, simply click: View > Normal.